vivek-1694/Brain-Tumor-Detector/README.md

 - The model was trained on a dataset of MRI brain scan images(from kaggle) labeled as:
   - Tumor
   - No Tumor
-- The dataset is not included in this repository due to its large size.

 ## How to Use